 This isn’t really surprising, as women tend to have more complex psychological makeup.
 We often succumb to negative thoughts and feelings, especially when it comes to things we desire but haven’t yet achieved, like feeling “not pretty enough.”
 I can relate to this, as I too have had similar thoughts at times.

 The cosmetic industry might be smart when targeting what women are obsessively concerned about and hence, making lots of money from this tho.
 Every year, I see a plethora of different makeup products that have been released on market, lip glosses, foundations, mascaras, eyeshadow palettes and so on.
 All of them are just for women who haven’t felt satisfied with their own appearance.

-I really adore Alicia Keys, a very well-known American singer and model.
-She did announce that she wouldn’t wear makeup anymore, even on the stage.
-“I don’t want to cover up anymore.
+I am a huge fan of Alicia Keys, the talented American singer and model.
+She made a bold statement when she declared she would no longer wear makeup, even while performing.
+With her powerful words, she stated, “I don’t want to cover up anymore.
 Not my face, not my mind, not my soul, not my thoughts, not my dreams, not my struggles, not my emotional growth.
-Nothing” said Alicia Keys.
-That’s really a powerful speech!
+Nothing.”
+This is truly an inspiring message!

 Embracing our individuality through makeup is a wonderful way to express ourselves, but it’s essential to understand that it’s just one of the many facets of beauty.
 True beauty is much more than just external appearance and lies in the goodness of our hearts, our positive outlook, and our confidence within.
 Let’s celebrate and cherish the qualities that make us unique, recognizing that beauty comes in different shapes, sizes, and forms, and that wearing makeup is just one option for feeling beautiful.